• Skip to primary navigation

 University of Michigan Law Quad, Ann Arbor, Michigan, USA

-With its walkable downtown full of shopping, art, and dining suited for eclectic tastes, visitors can have an artsy and flavor-packed weekend getaway in Ann Arbor, Michigan.
+With its walkable downtown area featuring a diverse range of local shops, places to experience art and culture, and dining options suited to eclectic tastes, visitors can enjoy an artsy and flavor-packed weekend getaway in Ann Arbor, Michigan, in the midwestern United States.

-Disclosure: This Ann Arbor weekend getaway guide also contains some affiliate links.
-When you click on a link and purchase an item or book your hotel stay, I may earn a commission.
+Disclosure: This Ann Arbor weekend getaway guide was published in partnership with Destination Ann Arbor and Wanderful.
+It also contains affiliate links.
+When you click on one of these partner links and make a purchase or book a hotel stay, I may earn a commission.

 A charmingly quirky college town, Ann Arbor is home to the University of Michigan.
-With many college students on summer break, May through August is an optimal time for a weekend getaway to Ann Arbor to explore all that this Southeast Michigan city offers.
+With many college students on summer break, mid-May through mid-August is an ideal time for a weekend getaway to Ann Arbor, where you can explore all that this Southeast Michigan city has to offer.

-Having grown up about 30 miles from Ann Arbor in Dearborn, Michigan, I feel honored to partner with Destination Ann Arbor and the premier women’s travel network Wanderful to share one of my favorite Michigan cities with you.
+Having grown up about 30 miles from Ann Arbor in Dearborn, Michigan, I am honored to partner with Destination Ann Arbor and the premier women’s travel network Wanderful to share one of my favorite Michigan cities with you.
+You can click here to read more of my Ann Arbor guides.

 Where to Stay: Downtown at Graduate Ann Arbor